Smart cities rethink mobility

 Scania President and CEO Henrik Henriksson

-Scania, a leading manufacturer of trucks, buses and coaches, is committed to working towards a fossil-free commercial transport system by 2050.
+Scania, a leading manufacturer of trucks, buses and coaches, is committed to working toward a fossil-free commercial transportation system by 2050.
 At its Sustainable Transport Forum in May 2018, Scania President and CEO Henrik Henriksson said, “We can achieve more than 20 percent reduction of CO2 emissions by working even smarter in the current transport systems, for example through improved routing and better load management.
 On top of that, we see several fuel and powertrain pathways to a fossil-free future.
 Biofuels offer the fastest CO2 emissions reductions, and electrification is the most cost-effective.”

-China is also moving swiftly to more sustainable transport, in large part because of its severe air pollution problems.
-China’s investment in electric vehicles is amongst the most ambitious in the world.
+China is also moving swiftly to more sustainable transportation, in large part because of its severe air pollution problems.
+China’s investment in electric vehicles is among the most ambitious in the world.
 In Shenzhen, a city of 12 million just north of Hong Kong, the entire bus fleet – 16,359 buses – went fully electric in 2018, according to CleanTechnica, a clean-tech focused website.
 Next, the city intends to make all of its more than 17,000 taxis electric.

 Light rail systems are also helping to reduce traffic congestion and pollution, especially during peak hours.
 The rail industry, like other transportation sectors, has been moving away from fossil fuels toward new forms of power, including hydrogen fuel cells and batteries.

 After a gradual start, the move to renewables has ramped up recently.
 In addition to advances in renewable technologies, the disruption in rail transportation is also being driven by improvements in battery storage.